vzhou842/victorzhou.com/content/posts/2019-03-25-first-50-days-of-blogging.md

 - I wanted to become a better writer.
 - I felt like I had some interesting/useful things to say.
-- I'd <a href="/about/" target="_blank">sold both of my main side projects</a> and wanted a new challenge.
+- I'd [sold both of my main side projects](/about/) and wanted a new challenge.
 - I didn't like [the old victorzhou.com](https://github.com/vzhou842/victorzhou.com-old) and had been itching to rewrite it for a while.
 - I wanted to learn more about and get firsthand experience with [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).

 ## The Numbers

-On February 4, I published <a href="/blog/better-profanity-detection-with-scikit-learn/" target="_blank">my first blog post</a> and started my journey.
+On February 4, I published [my first blog post](/blog/better-profanity-detection-with-scikit-learn/) and started my journey.
 Since then, I've

 - Published 6 blog posts.
 - Gotten 70k+ pageviews.